-Princeton, like other universities across the world, is actively engaged in efforts to prepare for and mitigate the impacts from COVID-19, commonly known as coronavirus.
+Princeton is actively engaged in efforts related to the impacts of coronavirus.
 Our top priority is to support the health and well-being of our community as we continue to advance our teaching and research mission.
 For the most up-to-date information, refer to the University's Coronavirus Information website.

 Information for Candidates

-At this time, University departments are encouraged to conduct phone or video interviews.
+At this time, University departments are conducting phone or Zoom video interviews.

-For questions, contact the Princeton University Talent Acquisition Team by email at firstname.lastname@example.org.
+For questions, contact the Princeton University Talent Acquisition Team by email.